symbol/symbol-docs/source/concepts/receipt.rst

 Receipt
 =======

-Conditional state changes in the background enable complex transactions.
+Receipts provide proof for every state change not retrievable from the block.

 **Inlines**: